imangie/MO-IT161-Group-3/README.md

-echo "# The Roaming Bean ☕
+# The Roaming Bean ☕

 A simple coffee shop website project for **MO-IT161 Group 3**.
 This project showcases a fictional café, *The Roaming Bean*, with pages that include a homepage, menu, and our story.